 Mobile devices have changed the way business is conducted, giving enterprises and employees flexibility to stay connected, whether in the office or on the road.
 As mobile devices continue to play a greater role in enterprises, greater amounts of data will flow through these devices and applications.
-As a result, we can expect a surge in mobile traffic over the next few years.
-In fact, Cisco's Visual Networking Index anticipates that mobile traffic will grow at a compound annual growth rate (CAGR) of 47 percent between 2016 and 2021.
+As a result, we expect the surge in mobile traffic to continue to grow over the next few years.

 Mobile devices and mobile applications are becoming more dangerous threat vectors against the corporate network.
-Indeed, the instances of mobile threats is increasing.
-Kaspersky mobile products and technologies detected in 2019:
+Indeed, the instances of mobile threats continues to increase.
+In 2023, Kaspersky mobile products and technologies detected:

 SSL/TLS Certificates and Their Prevalence on the Dark Web